csbg/Hands-on-Biomedical-Data/day3.md

 ```

 ![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) `Exercise 3.2:`
 Provide the heatmap of the model matrix.
+Which coefficient from the model matrix compares which groups?

 ### Normalize data
 Now use limma voom to normalize the data.